A debt consolidation loan is often cited as a worthwhile financial solution for individuals that are dealing with a lot of separate debts.

 If you take out a debt consolidation loan, you will repay those debts and simply pay one lender, one regular repayment.
 What’s more, taking out a debt consolidation loan will often mean you have longer to pay.
 Although your repayment period may be longer you’ll may still save money, as interest will usually be lower and you won’t be accruing any more interest on your existing debts.

-When you take out a debt consolidation loan with NOW FINANCE, we’ll pay your creditors so you don’t need to worry about making a payment to your existing creditors.
+When you take out a debt consolidation loan with [name], we’ll pay your creditors so you don’t need to worry about making a payment to your existing creditors.
 You’ll then just need to make your regular weekly or fortnightly payments to us.

 “One of the biggest challenges with managing multiple debts is dealing with the number of payments that leave your bank account each month.
 Even the most organised individual can struggle with this element.”